 Volume Control Apps

-- Download the Xposed framework zip file to your SD Card from this link.
+- Download the Xposed framework zip file to your SD Card.

-- Download the Xposed installer apk to your SD Card from this link.
+- Download the Xposed installer apk to your SD Card.

 - Boot into custom recovery mode.
 Select install.